Two Dead in Protests Following Park Geun-hye Impeachment

 The unrest follows the announcement of impeachment of Park Geun-hye — the first woman to be elected president in South Korea — which was broadcast live to crowds in Seoul on Friday.
 "We announce the decision as the unanimous opinion of all judges.
 We dismiss the defendant President Park," Justice Lee Jung-mi said at the time.

-Both pro and anti-Park contingents took to the streets to hear the ruling—the latter responded to the announcement with applause and tears of joy, according to CNN.
-Park supporters gathered near the Constitutional Court, reportedly numbering in the thousands, were hemmed by a ring of police officers and vehicles.
-Some attempted to climb the busses that barricading them from the court and fought with police on top.
+Both pro and anti-Park contingents took to the streets to hear the ruling — the latter responded to the announcement with applause and tears of joy, according to CNN.
+Park supporters, gathered near Seoul's Constitutional Court and reportedly numbering in the thousands, were hemmed by a ring of police officers and vehicles.
+Some attempted to climb the buses that barricading them from the court and scuffled with police.

-Crowds of between 500,000 to 1.5 million people had thronged over the course of six weeks leading to the National Assembly's December impeachment of Park, whose approval rating had plunged to just 4% after she was mired in a corruption scandal.
+Crowds of between 500,000 to 1.5 million people had protested in the streets over the course of six weeks leading up to the National Assembly's December impeachment of Park, whose approval rating had plunged to just 4% after she was mired in a corruption scandal.

-Shortly after Friday's decision was announced, South Korea's defense minister Han Min Koo warned the country's military to be on alert for the possibility of North Korean "strategic or operational" provocations attempting to exploit "unstable situations at home and abroad."
+Shortly after Friday's decision was announced, South Korea's defense minister Han Min Koo warned the country's military to be on alert for the possibility of North Korean "strategic or operational" provocations attempting to exploit "unstable situations at home and abroad," according to AP.

 This is a developing story.